stormpath/stormpath-documentation/source/005_auth_n.rst

 To access or create an Account in your new Google Directory, you must gather a Google **Authorization Code** on behalf of the user.
 This requires leveraging `Google’s OAuth 2.0 protocol <https://developers.google.com/identity/protocols/OAuth2>`_ and the user’s consent for your application’s permissions.

 Generally, this will include embedding a link in your site that will send an authentication request to Google.
-Once the user has authenticated, Google will redirect the response to your application, including the **Authorization Code** or **Acess Token**.
-This is documented in detail `here <https://developers.google.com/identity/protocols/OpenIDConnect#authenticatingtheuser>`_.
+Once the user has authenticated, Google will redirect the response to your application, including the **Authorization Code** or **Access Token**.
+This is documented in detail here: `Using OAuth 2.0 for Web Server Applications <https://developers.google.com/identity/protocols/OAuth2WebServer>`_.

 .. note::

 	It is required that your Google application requests the ``email`` scope from Google.
-If the authorization code or access token does not grant ``email`` scope, you will not be able to get an Account with an access token.
+If the authorization code or access token does not grant ``email`` scope, you will not be able to get an Account.
+For more information about scopes please see `Google's OAuth Login Scopes documentation <https://developers.google.com/+/web/api/rest/oauth#login-scopes>`_.

 Once the Authorization Code is gathered, you send an HTTP POST to ``https://api.stormpath.com/v1/applications/YOUR_APP_ID/accounts`` with the following payload::